 Our analysis revealed that having a relatively higher number of teeth during the follow-up period improved the social participation among older adults in our study population.
 Being edentate and experiencing consistent tooth loss during the follow-up period reduced social participation.
 Furthermore, our findings suggest that wearing dentures would improve social participation among older adults with 1-9 teeth or 10-19 teeth.
 Dentures did not appear to provide a significant benefit to edentate people in terms of improving social participation.

 Our findings are consistent with prior studies related to the link between oral health and social participation [@].
 However, previous studies were based on cross-sectional data and treated oral health as the dependent variable.
-Our analysis gave insight into how dental status would affect social participation using longitudinal data.
+Our analysis gave insight into how number of teeth would affect social participation using longitudinal data.
 Given the evidence that social participation improves the health and well-being of older adults, any mechanism that leads to increased levels of social participation should be promoted and encouraged [@].
 In that context, our findings emphasise the importance of older adults retaining a higher number of teeth, not only for obvious benefits on oral functions such as mastication and speech, but also to have better social relationships and thus reap the benefits associated with social participation.

-Our secondary analysis, which was intended to see if denture use could reduce the impact of dental status on social participation, identified that the benefit of dentures was limited to those who had 1-9 teeth or 10-19 teeth.
-These two groups are unique as they are in an unstable intermediary phase between a minimal functional dentition (>=20 teeth) and an edentate state.
+The analysis, which was intended to investigate if the dental prostheses could improve the social participation, identified that the benefit of dentures was limited to those who had 1-9 teeth or 10-19 teeth.
+These two groups are unique as these groups represent relatively unstable status of the dentition compared to individuals in >=20 teeth category or edentate state.
 It is plausible that these two groups are more susceptible to the challenges posed by impaired oral functions as a result of tooth loss.
-Edentate people, on the other hand, transition into their edentate state over a long time period, so their baseline level of social participation may already be established, making them less likely to be affected by denture use.
+Edentate people, on the other hand, transition into their edentate state over a long time period, so their baseline level of social participation may already be established, making them less likely to be affected by dental prostheses.
 Overall, these findings suggest that preventing tooth loss in order to maintain a minimum functional dentition in older adults would be more effective than providing dental prostheses in terms of improving social participation.